Orthogonal-Research-Lab/Education-and-Participation/Embryo Physics/2010-lectures.md

 ### August 18
 #### Ute Deichmann, University of Cologne, Germany and Ben-Gurion University, Israel
-Experimental biology, evolution, and artificially creating life around 1900: Research and reflections by Jacques Loeb
+Experimental biology, evolution, and artificially creating life around 1900: Research and reflections by Jacques Loeb    [slides](https://github.com/Orthogonal-Research-Lab/Education-and-Participation/blob/master/Embryo%20Physics/Presentations/Deichmann2010.pdf)

+Dissatisfied with the descriptive and speculative methods of evolutionary biology of his time, the physiologist Jacques Loeb (1859–1924), best known for his “engineering” approach to biology, reflected on the possibilities of artificially creating life in the laboratory.
+With the objective of experimentally tackling one of the crucial questions of organic evolution, i.e., the origin of life from inanimate matter, he rejected claims made by contemporary scientists of having produced artificial life through osmotic growth processes in inorganic salt solutions.
+According to Loeb, the answer to the question of whether or not life could be created artificially had to come from macromolecular chemistry, in particular from the research on the recently discovered DNA.
+He was convinced that a prerequisite for making living matter from inanimate substances was the chemical synthesis of nuclear material capable of selfreplication.
+Moreover, Loeb, experimentally refuting some vitalistic explanations as well as colloidal chemists’ far-reaching claims that biologically relevant macromolecules follow colloidal rather than chemical laws, pioneered research on the physical and chemical explanations of biological phenomena.

 ### September 22
 #### Evgenii Rudnyi, University of Freiburg, Germany
-Introduction to Finite Element Simulation
+Introduction to Finite Element Simulation  [slides](https://github.com/Orthogonal-Research-Lab/Education-and-Participation/blob/master/Embryo%20Physics/Presentations/Rudnyi2010.pdf)

+In this talk, short introduction to numerical solution of partial differential equation from an engineering viewpoint is given.
+We start with different discretization schemes, discuss numerical errors and then consider typical simulation process with modern simulation software.
+Finally we discuss system simulation.

 ### September 29
 #### Kai Lu, Institute for Integrated Cell–Material Sciences @ Kyoto University, Japan
-Mechanical control and stem cell fate decision
+Mechanical control and stem cell fate decision   [slides](https://github.com/Orthogonal-Research-Lab/Education-and-Participation/blob/master/Embryo%20Physics/Presentations/Lu2010.pdf)

 ### October 20, 2010